nyvyn/nyvyn.github.io/_notes/2025-1-2-large-concept-models.markdown

 ## SONAR

 SONAR is a sophisticated encoder developed by Meta AI, designed to transform sentences into high-dimensional embeddings.
 It plays a crucial role in the LCM framework by enabling the conversion of textual data into a format suitable for conceptual reasoning.
 The encoder is optimized for capturing semantic nuances and relationships between concepts, facilitating advanced language understanding and generation tasks.

+# How does it compare to vec2text?
+AI!

 ## Model Training